Get Real-Time IOT Data Analytics using Apache Kafka and Apache Spark

 The Need for IoT Data Analytics

 In today’s data-driven landscape, the ability to extract meaningful insights from relevant data has become essential for survival.
-And we don’t mean just for data analytics companies or technology firms.
+And we don’t mean just for IOT data analytics companies or technology firms.

 A vast majority of us interact with one form of an IoT device or application, sharing, communicating, and functioning as a cluster of interconnected lives.
 In fact, without the access to ‘right information at the right time,’ we’d have entire countries, large business enterprises, and even our very own individual lives spiraling out of control.